jamiecarter7/mentalblockgaming/src/content/blog/how-to-extract-a-stellar-voice-acting-performance-from-an-average-joe.md

 ---
-layout: "../../../layouts/BlogLayout.astro"
+date: 2014-10-24
 title: "How to extract a stellar voice-acting performance from an average Joe"
-pubDate: 2014-10-24
-description: "This is the first post of my new Astro blog."
+seoTitle: "How to extract a stellar voice-acting performance anyone"
+description: "I share tips on how to get the most out of your voice actors, including those with no prior experience, to get 55 NPCs voiced without spending a penny."
 exerpt: "I share tips on how to get the most out of your voice actors, including those with no prior experience, to get all 55 NPCs voiced without spending a penny"
 author: "MaybeLaterx"
-image:
-  url: "/blog/posts/playtesting-bible-a-guide-for-game-developers/enlightening-book.jpg"
-  alt: "The Astro logo with the word One."
-category: "sound"
+category: ["sound"]
-tags: ["sound", "resource-pack"]
 ---

 For the production of ‘Templars of Hyrule’, over 500 lines of dialogue had to be recorded.
 Thanks to support from family and friends, we managed to get all 55 NPCs voiced without spending a penny.
 In this blog I will share tips on how to get the most out of your voice actors, including those with no prior experience.